aspiringsecurity/De-Transport-Monitor/README.md

 Identity management, the ability to extend the solution, and reducing misinformation at the time of Incident analysis and reporting.

-Onyx analytics and aggregator tooling: investigative case management and incident reporting, identity management at the time of allocation of a case to a police officer, and incident severity analysis based on the decentralized voting at the Onyx blockchain.
+TBD analytics and aggregator tooling: investigative case management and incident reporting, identity management at the time of allocation of a case to a police officer, and incident severity analysis based on the decentralized voting at the Onyx blockchain.